 For curious kids who want to think, discover, and make things together.

-Why the hive?
-A week at the hive is more than art making.
-It’s about communicating, problem solving, celebrating individuals, seeing from new perspectives, and coming together to accomplish challenging goals.
-It’s a week when friendships are forged and confidence is built.
-Each camper’s personal interests and unique abilities are welcomed and everyone learns from each other.
-The campers’ joyful pride in their accomplishments is shared with family and friends each week at the Friday Celebration.
-This year, the Friday Celebration will take place on one of the camp’s virtual platforms!
+A week at The Hive is more than artmaking.
+It’s about communicating, experimenting, seeing from new perspectives, and coming together as a group to design and construct collaborative sculptures.
+Each camper’s personal interests and unique abilities are welcomed and complement those of new friends while everyone learns from each other.
+The campers’ joyful pride in their collective accomplishments is shared with family and friends during each week’s Friday Celebration in the Sculpture Park.

 – Parent of hiver